 SIZE AND REACH

-Cinekid grew rapidly.
-The festival on location expanded into a promotion programme for youth film distribution in 30 cities throughout the Netherlands.
+Cinekid festival on tour has expanded into a promotion programme for the distribution of youth film in almost 40 cities throughout the Netherlands.
 In these cities, Cinekid started local film festivals for children together with art cinemas.
-The popular festival now attracts some 60,000 visitors and is one of the most successful cultural festivals in regard to the reach of the primary target population.

 CINEKID FOR PROFESSIONALS

-The Cinekid Foundation has created a programme intended especially for international (European) professionals.
-Quality improvement is essential to allow the industry to develop.
-Seminars were organised as well as an international conference, three co-production markets and network meetings.
-Every year European buyers of television programmes visit the ScreeningClub to view over 250 new children’s productions and determine what will be broadcast in their countries the following year.
+The Cinekid Foundation has created a programme intended especially for international and European professionals from the children’s media industry.
+Improvement in the quality of media is essential to allow the industry to develop.
+Seminars, an international conference, three co-production markets and network meetings are organised every year during the Cinekid Festival in Amsterdam.
+European and international buyers of film and television, festival programmers and sales agents visit the ScreeningClub to view over 250 new children’s productions and determine what will be broadcast in their countries the following year.
 Cinekid particularly puts Dutch productions in the forefront, and their quality is now internationally recognised.

-The nationwide media education programme actively involves children into youth media, which systematically influence their intellectual, emotional and social development.
-The programme aims to reinforce quality awareness in relation to media.
-The education is innovative, makes use of interactive tools and distinguishes itself with a practical approach for children.
+The nationwide media education programme actively involves children into youth media, which systematically influences their intellectual, emotional and social development.
+The programme aims to reinforce he awareness of quality in relation to media.
+The education programme is innovative, makes use of interactive tools and distinguishes itself with a practical approach.